-➤ If there are configuration settings on the machine from a previous Business Process Monitor 4.5.2 or later installation, Setup prompts you to select whether you want to apply the existing settings to the upgraded Business Process Monitor, or to configure the settings again after installation.
+1 If the configuration wizard detects configuration settings on the machine from a previous Business Process Monitor installation, you can select whether you want to apply the existing settings to the current installation, or to configure new settings.
+(If no existing configuration settings are detected, the configuration wizard continues with the next step.)